top of page

 Battistero di san Giovanni

-We quickly got some ice cream, it was real Italian gelato.
-I chose nutella and lemon ice.
-It was the best ice cream I have ever had.
-In the same street where a bunch of restaurants.
-Finally it was time, we were allowed to enter the leaning tower of Pisa.
-At the bottom we were first explained how it had been build.
+We quickly got some ice cream.
+It was authentic Italian gelato.
+I chose Nutella and lemon ice.
+It was the best ice cream I have ever had and on the same street were a bunch of restaurants.
+Finally, it was time, and we were allowed to enter the leaning tower of Pisa.
+At the bottom, we were first explained how it had been built.

 Inside the tower of Pisa.

-An unknown architect had built the first three layers in the 11th century.
+An unknown architect built the first three layers in the 11th century.
 Those had sagged in the following decade.
-A hundred years later someone had come up with the idea to add another 4 layers, and yet another person had added the dome with four 7 bronze bells.
-The tower had not only tiled but had sinked a few meters down.
-Via a narrow spiral staircase we were allow up.
-The marble stair treads where worn out by about 5 centimeters.
-On one side of the tower we would scuff against the outer wall, on the other side against the inner wall.
-On top of the tower we sat down to enjoy the view while the sun was setting.
-We also had a great view off the cathedral.
+A hundred years later, someone had come up with the idea to add another four layers, and yet another person had added the dome with four seven bronze bells.
+The tower had not only tiled but had sunk a few meters.
+Via a narrow spiral staircase, we were allowed up.
+The marble stair treads were worn out by about 5 centimeters.
+On one side of the tower, we would scuff against the outer wall, and on the other side, against the inner wall.
+On top of the building, we sat down to enjoy the view while the sun was setting.
+We also had a great view of the cathedral.

 View from the tower of Pisa